drummondj/logaroo/README.md

 1. Documented message structure using codes
 2. Log to stdout, a file or both
 3. Control maximum message count per code
+4. Add optional timestamps to messages
+5. Generate a message summary containing counts per level and code

 ## Usage